-- General Fund accounts for all activities of the general government except those accounted for in the special revenue, capital projects, debt service, and reserve funds. - Service Contracts Special Revenue Fund reports revenue and operating activity for additional services based on contractual agreement. - Bus Shelter and Park and Ride Special Revenue Fund reports vehicle fee revenue and bus shelter and park and ride expenditure activity as required by State rural transit authority enabling legislation. - Mid Valley Trails Special Revenue Fund reports transactions restricted to trail activities in accordance with the June 2002 resolution where the Authority adopted the Eagle County Mid Valley Trails Committee which administers all aspects of appropriating the funds and the Authority provides accounting of the funds and other services as requested by the Committee. - Capital Projects Fund reports expenditures for assets and infrastructure using proceeds from the Series 2021A bond issuance. - Debt Service Fund reports all principal and interest expenditures for the Series 2012A \$6.65 million bond issuance, Series 2013B taxable sales tax revenue loan, Series 2019 \$24.5 million refunding and improvement bond issuance, Series 2021A \$28.8 million bond issuance, interest earned, and the required reserves for these bonds.
+- General Fund accounts for all activities of the general government except those accounted for in the special revenue, capital projects, debt service, and reserve funds. - Service Contracts Special Revenue Fund reports revenue and operating activity for additional services based on contractual agreement. - Bus Shelter and Park and Ride Special Revenue Fund reports vehicle fee revenue and bus shelter and park and ride expenditure activity as required by State rural transit authority enabling legislation. - Mid Valley Trails Special Revenue Fund reports transactions restricted to trail activities in accordance with the June 2002 resolution where the Authority adopted the Eagle County Mid Valley Trails Committee which administers all aspects of appropriating the funds and the Authority provides accounting of the funds and other services as requested by the Committee. - Capital Projects Fund reports expenditures for assets and infrastructure using proceeds from debt issuances.
+There was no budget or activity for the fund in 2024. - Debt Service Fund reports all principal and interest expenditures for the Series 2012A \$6.65 million bond issuance, Series 2013B taxable sales tax revenue loan, Series 2019 \$24.5 million refunding and improvement bond issuance, Series 2021A \$28.8 million bond issuance, interest earned, and the required reserves for these bonds.